 NOTE: Intranasal infection of mice was done as previously described23.
 For a more detailed protocol of IAV infection in vivo using the mouse model of infection, we recommend viewing the video associated with the previous publication23.
 This section only summarizes the steps required for mouse infection with BIRFLU.

 4.1.1.
 Inspect the mice to evaluate their health and overall physical appearance.
-Prepare the dilution of BIRFLU in 1x PBS to inoculate mice with 1 x 106 PFU of BIRFLU in a total volume of 30 μL/mouse.
+Prepare the dilution of BIRFLU in 1x PBS, and inoculate mice with 1 x 106 PFU of BIRFLU in a total volume of 30 μL.
 Maintain the virus on ice until mouse inoculation.

 NOTE: Mock-infected (1x PBS) mice will be needed as internal control for imaging.
 Place mock-infected mice in a different cage than BIRFLU-infected animals.

 4.1.2.
 Anesthetize five-to-seven-week-old female BALB/c mice intraperitoneally with 240–250 mg/kg of tribromoethanol (TBE) by inserting the needle into the caudal 2/3 of the right side of the abdomen.
 Then, return the mouse to the cage and wait for around 5 min.
-Check that the mouse is anesthetized before virus inoculation by the absence of the toe-pinch reflex.
+Check that the mouse is anesthetized by the absence of the toe-pinch reflex before virus inoculation.

 4.1.3.
-Inoculate the mice intranasally with the 30 μL of the prepared BIRFLU dilution.
+Inoculate the mice intranasally with 30 μL of the prepared BIRFLU dilution.
 Check that the mice are breathing properly before returning them to the cage.

 4.2.
 Bioluminescence monitoring of mice infected with BIRFLU (Figure 4A)

-NOTE: In this manuscript reporter expression of Nluc or Venus and viral replication in the lungs of mice infected with BIRFLU are determined at 3 days post-infection.
-However, the nature of bioluminescence imaging allows repeated monitoring of Nluc expression in individual BIRFLU-infected animals without the need to euthanize them for each experimental time-point.
+NOTE: In this manuscript reporter expression of Nluc or Venus and viral replication in the lungs of mice infected with BIRFLU are determined at day 3 post-infection.
+However, the nature of bioluminescence imaging allows repeated monitoring of Nluc expression in individual BIRFLU-infected animals without the need to euthanize them at each experimental time-point.
 An in vivo imaging system with an isoflurane anesthesia manifold is required to perform the described experimental procedures.
 See the Table of Material for details regarding the imaging instrument and image software used for the image acquisition and data analysis.

 4.2.1.
-Shave the mice chest to improve the bioluminescence signal.
+Shave the mice chest to improve the detection of the bioluminescence signal.
 Open the imaging software and press Initialize.
-Next, set the parameters that will be used, including setting the imaging mode to bioluminescence, auto saving, exposure time to auto, open filter, etc.
+Next, set the parameters that will be used: setting the imaging mode to bioluminescence, auto saving, exposure time to auto, open filter, etc.

 4.2.3.
 Once the machine is fully initialized, turn on the isoflurane anesthesia system.
 Place animals in the anesthesia chamber.
 Mice are simultaneously and lightly anesthetized with a mixture of oxygen gas and vaporized 1–2% isoflurane.